BAKERSFIELD CRIMINAL DEFENSE LAWYER

 who practices criminal defense in Bakersfield can advise you of strategies for

 increasing your chances of avoiding jail or incarceration in a penitentiary.
+Only

-state will not take advantage of you if you plead guilty.
+not take advantage of you if you plead guilty.

 WHAT CAN A CRIMINAL DEFENSE LAWYER DO IF CHARGES